I see wisdom… and a problem with the message of this meme: “A wise man once said… nothing. He let her vent and then they had sex afterwards”.

 However, if the idea is to stay silent in order to keep the peace by hiding disagreement, I see this as a recipe for eventual relationship hell.

 The idea of staying silent might play into the assumption that there is no way to empathetically express disagreement.
-This is dangerous because it leads to a building of resentment that will eventually come out as anger.
+This is dangerous because it leads to a building of resentment that will eventually come out as anger or fester and harm the relationship in more subtle ways.

 “You sonofabitch!
 I saw you looking at the waitress’ bootay!”

-Defensive or “Cave in” response: “You are so right, Honeybuns.
+Defensive response: “You are so right, Honeybuns.
 I’m so sorry!
-I’ll never look at another woman again!”
+I’ll never look at another woman again!” (we might call this a “Cave in” response)

-This response might get a “yes” or a correction that helps us understand her better:
+This response might receive a “yes” or a correction that helps us understand her better:

 “You are right that I’m pissed off.
 And yes some consideration and respect but more like I want you to appreciate me more.”